GPlates/new-gplates-website/src/pages/docs/user-manual/Layers.md

 The 3D volumes are represented as a sequence of 2D depth layers when imported.
 The scalar fields can be imported as a sequence of 2D rasters combined to form a single 3D scalar field.

-A Scalar Field should first be imported (see [Importing 3D Scalar Fields](/docs/user-manual/Import/#3d-scalar-field)) into a *.gpml* file.
+A Scalar Field should first be imported (see [Importing Rasters and 3D Scalar Fields](/docs/user-manual/Import/#3d-scalar-field)) into a *.gpml* file.
 That only needs to be done once.
 From then on you can just load that *.gpml* file and a 3D Scalar Field layer will appear.
 In this layer, various parameters can be set to determine the visual appearance of the 3D scalar field.

 ### Inputs

 ![](screenshots/Layers-Options-3DSF-Inputs.png)

-The `input` section has three types of input:
+The `input` section has three types of [input](#changing-layer-input-connections):

 -   '*Scalar field feature*' (this is automatically filled when the *.gpml* scalar field file is loaded).